mlibrary/about-publishing/src/content/features/reading-the-2020-presidential-election.md

           the University of Michigan campus.
 Each live talk will feature a panel of authors bringing different perspectives to the table on issues such as identity politics, education, leadership, national security, and public health.
-Click the button below to ensure that you'll be the first to know about the details of these discussion-generating events.
+Click the button to the right to ensure that you'll be the first to know about the details of these discussion-generating events.
   - heading: Democracy
     subheading: Institutions, Organizations, Leadership, Policies
     content: